ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 This document specifies secure, efficient methods for encrypting IP addresses for privacy-preserving storage, logging, and analytics, addressing data minimization concerns raised in {{!RFC6973}}.

-Four concrete instantiations are defined: `ipcrypt-deterministic` provides deterministic, format-preserving encryption with 16-byte outputs; `ipcrypt-pfx` provides deterministic, prefix-preserving encryption that maintains network relationships with native address sizes (4 bytes for IPv4, 16 bytes for IPv6); while `ipcrypt-nd` and `ipcrypt-ndx` introduce randomness to prevent correlation.
+Four concrete instantiations are defined: `ipcrypt-deterministic` provides deterministic, format-preserving encryption with 16-byte outputs; `ipcrypt-pfx` provides deterministic, prefix-preserving encryption that maintains network relationships with native address sizes; while `ipcrypt-nd` and `ipcrypt-ndx` introduce randomness to prevent correlation.
 All methods are reversible with the encryption key and designed for high-performance processing at network speeds.

 --- middle